TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Discussion

 \textbf{When does multi-agent coordination justify its cost?} Our results suggest a practical crossover point.
 On ProjDevBench problems where the solution space is large and requires iterative exploration (P3, P17), \tbc outperforms single-agent baselines despite consuming 1.65$\times$ more output tokens per attempt.
 On problems admitting compact, single-session solutions (P16), the multi-agent overhead reduces both score and cost-efficiency.
 For practitioners, this implies that multi-agent orchestration is best suited to projects where (1) the implementation cannot be completed in a single session, (2) quality criteria are continuous or iterative rather than binary, and (3) the cost of undetected regressions justifies an independent verification phase.
 When these conditions do not hold, a single-agent tool is likely more efficient.

 \textbf{Human-in-the-loop Oversight Granularity.} \tbc was designed for largely unattended operation, with human steering channeled through asynchronous issue filing.
 In practice, adding live agent output streaming to the dashboard created an implicit expectation of finer-grained control.
 For example, users who could watch a worker diverge naturally wanted to correct it mid-cycle.
 This reflects a tension in mixed-initiative systems~\cite{10.1145/302979.303030}: exposing system internals raises awareness of errors but shifts the perceived locus of control, increasing felt demand for intervention.
 The appropriate granularity of oversight depends on user expertise and task stakes~\cite{8804457}---a domain expert debugging a numerical simulator has actionable knowledge that a generalist user does not.
 Our experience suggests a tiered model: coarse-grained issue filing for users who prefer autonomy; mid-grained pause/bootstrap for correcting runaway cycles; and potential fine-grained interruption for experts who can productively redirect an in-progress agent.
 However, how to expose these tiers without overburdening the agent communication infrastructure deserves more future work.
+Our evaluation exercised the asynchronous channel for corrective feedback (OJ verdicts filed as issues) but deliberately held requirements fixed for reproducibility.
+We leave how \tbc interacts and re-plans with mid-project requirement steering from new issues as future work.